-Membership of the Governing Body is either by election or appointment depending on the type of governor.
-No particular qualifications or experience are needed to be a governor and they do not need to be an expert in education but an interest in developing children socially, emotionally and academically is beneficial.
-Most governors are elected or appointed for 4 years.
+No particular qualifications or experience are needed to be a Governor and they do not need to be an expert in education, but an interest in developing children socially, emotionally and academically is beneficial.
+Most Governors are elected or appointed for 4 years.

 If you would like to contact the School Governors, email Governors.email@example.com

 I became a governor at Mill Lane in June 2014, and took on the role of Chair in September 2015.
 It is a challenging one, but is terrifically rewarding and fun.
 I am passionate about education, and I believe that every child has a fundamental right to the best possible education.
 Mill Lane is an excellent school, and I'm proud to be able to play a part in improving the lives of the children.

 Mrs Chris Foote